Azure/bicep-types-az/generated/batchai/microsoft.batchai/2018-05-01/types.md

 ## ManualScaleSettings
 ### Properties
 * **nodeDeallocationOption**: 'requeue' | 'terminate' | 'waitforjobcompletion': An action to be performed when the cluster size is decreasing.
 The default value is requeue.
-Possible values include: 'requeue', 'terminate', 'waitforjobcompletion'
 * **targetNodeCount**: int (Required): The desired number of compute nodes in the Cluster.
 Default is 0.

 ## UserAccountSettings